Cranberry Apple Stuffed Pork Loin

 We adapted this recipe from one in a local grocery circular and just happened to have a pork roast in the freezer longing to be eaten.

 The stuffing ingredients—breadcrumbs, apple, walnuts, cranberries, shallots, maple syrup and rosemary—worked well together, as one would expect looking at that list, and added a lovely fall dimension to the roast.

 - 1 boneless pork loin (about 3 to 4 pounds)

 - 1 cup peeled, chopped green apples

 - 2 Tbsp pure maple syrup

 - 1 teaspoon minced rosemary

-4 Coat the bottom of a roasting pan with cooking spray or a little olive oil.
-Place the roast in the pan and cook at 325°F, uncovered, for about 1 hour ten minutes, or until the pork reaches an internal temperature of 140-145°F. Start checking the internal temperature of the roast at about one hour.
-Let stand for 10 minutes.
-Remove the kitchen string and slice into 1/2-inch thick slices.
+7 Bake: Coat the bottom of a roasting pan with cooking spray or a little olive oil.
+Place the roast in the pan and cook at 450°F for 15 minutes to brown the top, then reduce the oven temperature to 325°F. Cook uncovered, for about 30 to 40 minutes, or until the pork reaches an internal temperature of 140°F.